 email@example.com | CV

-I paint fractured space, pitting continents of pattern against one another as a mirror for societal structures.
+I paint fractured space, pitting continents of pattern against one another to mirror societal structures.
 Pattern is representative of individual habituation and relational difference.
 When taken together, these systems become a social map--each pattern an individual with internal logic, lore, and history.
-I am drawn to patterns found in bathrooms and kitchens, the center of care for the body and the often-invisible labor of women.
+I am drawn to patterns found in bathrooms and kitchens, the centers of care for the body and the often-invisible labor of women.
 The home has an inescapable duality as both a site of comfort and a battleground of intimate violence.
 As the set for our inner lives, domestic borders and power structures are contested, ever-shifting, and laden with history.
-To accurately confront the state of the domestic, I paint these edges where disparate patterns or colors collide.
+To accurately confront the state of the domestic, I paint edges where disparate patterns or colors collide.
 The desire to confront carries into text and floor pieces that contextualize and assert a claim to space for the paintings.
 While making my paintings, I consider what can be synthesized by sentencing oppositional patterns to live in the same space.
-The many resulting conditions of coexistence pose vital questions for me about the role of excavated sources, the political impacts of fragmentation, and painting beyond the decorative.
+The many resulting conditions of coexistence pose vital questions about the role of excavated sources, the political impacts of fragmentation, and painting beyond the decorative.